Amr-Abdellatif/Ways-to-build-PyTorch-models-and-to-improve-your-readability/README.md

-# Pytorch: Ways to build PyTorch models using \[Module, Sequential, ModuleList and ModuleDict\]
+# Pytorch: Ways to build PyTorch models using : \[Module, Sequential, ModuleList and ModuleDict\]

+### This repo will help you build intuition around different blocks to build models using different PyTorch tools

 ![Alt text](images/simple_neural_network_header.jpg)